G.I. Joe: The Rise of Cobra (video game)

 G.I.
 Joe: The Rise of Cobra is a video game adaptation of the 2009 movie of the same name.
 The game takes place after the movie.
 The Xbox 360, PlayStation 3, Wii, PlayStation 2, and PSP versions are similar, while the DS version and the mobile phone versions are different.

 Plot summary

 After the events of Operation Hiss, Duke and Scarlett travel to the Arctic and free Heavy Duty, Ripcord, and Snake Eyes from the M.A.R.S Detention Center.
 Also, they fight the Baroness and bring her to the Pit.
 In Egypt, the Joes learn that Cobra is taking the Apep's Eye (Gem), and must defeat Firefly.
 In the jungle, the Joes discover that Cobra is making a pyramid-like (ziggurat) building in the middle of the jungle.
 From there, the Joes must defeat James McCullen (who now takes the identity of Destro) at the rooftop of the pyramid building.
-Finally, they must defeat the Cobra Commander and Storm Shadow at the North Magnetic Pole Volcano base.
+Finally, they must defeat the Cobra Commander at the North Magnetic Pole Volcano base.